elasticio/api-docs/source/includes/_sshkeys.md

 HTTP/1.1 204 No Content
 ```

-This resource allows you to delete a SSH key.
+This resource allows you to delete your own SSH key.

 ### HTTP Request
 `DELETE {{ api_base_url }}/v2/sshkeys/{KEY_ID}`